Abhisheikh-G/devfinder/README.md

 ### Dev Finder

-To run this project on your machine, please clone the repository and create a .env file in the project directory.
+To run this project on your machine, please clone the repository and create a .env file in the project root directory.
 An example .env file:

 ```